grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=31 (0x1F) - Timed pulse off
-    VSCP_TYPE_CONTROL_TIMED_PULSE_OFF
-With this event it is possible to generate a timed pulse that is off for a specified time.
+    VSCP_TYPE_CONTROL_TIMED_PULSE_OFFWith this event it is possible to generate a timed pulse that is off for a specified time.

  | Data byte | Description                                                         |
  | :---------: | -----------                                                         |